 What is Italian Biscotti?

-You’ve seen it on Instagram, in your favorite coffee shop, and maybe even in your grandma’s cookie jar.
-But what exactly is Italian Biscotti?
+You’ve seen what is biscotti on Instagram, in your favorite coffee shop, and maybe even in your grandma’s cookie jar.
+But what is a biscotti?

 Italian Biscotti is a type of cookie that has been made in Italy for centuries.
 This crunchy cookie has a long and storied history.